Helping cells seek and destroy cancer

 “Most of my patients back then were not going to make it beyond six months,” he says.
 “The chances of going into remission with any therapy at the time was around 25%, with complete remission at just 7%—so CAR T-cell therapy offers a huge improvement.
 It feels like a miracle.”

 CAR T-cell therapy now is approved by the Food and Drug Administration for lymphomas, multiple myeloma, and some forms of leukemia in patients for whom other treatments have failed.
-UI Hospitals & Clinics, the only facility in the state authorized to give the treatment, recently administered the therapy to its 100th patient, and is now enrolling patients in clinical trials attempting to reproduce the therapy’s effectiveness in solid tumors.
+UI Health Care is the only health care provider in the state authorized to give the treatment and is enrolling patients in clinical trials attempting to reproduce the therapy’s effectiveness in solid tumors.

-With its comprehensive cancer center designation from the National Cancer Institute, Holden is one of 51 institutions across 36 states—and the only one in Iowa—recognized for its leadership, resources, and research in cancer medicine.
+With its comprehensive cancer center designation from the National Cancer Institute, Holden is one of 57 institutions across 36 states — and the only one in Iowa — recognized for its leadership, resources, and research in cancer medicine.

 Expanding CAR T-cell therapy to solid tumors

-UI investigators are now working on six new clinical trials studying CAR T-cell therapy in melanoma, lung cancer, colon cancer, ovarian cancer, and breast cancer.
+UI investigators are now working on new clinical trials studying CAR T-cell therapy in multiple cancers, including kidney cancer, lung cancer, colon cancer, ovarian cancer, and breast cancer.
 They are also looking into whether CAR T-cell therapy can be used earlier in a cancer treatment regimen.

-Emily Hill, MD, clinical associate professor of obstetrics and gynecology–gynecologic oncology, began enrolling ovarian cancer patients in a clinical trial in late 2022.
+Emily Hill, MD, clinical associate professor of obstetrics and gynecology–gynecologic oncology, has enrolled ovarian cancer patients in CAR T-cell clinical trials.
 Although ovarian cancer is a relatively rare cancer, the five-year survival rate is less than 50%.
 Surgery and chemotherapy can be effective, she says, but the duration of remission varies.
 She is optimistic about CAR T-cell therapy.

-“It’s not like trying a slightly different chemotherapy—it’s coming at the cancer from a completely different angle.
+“It’s not like trying a slightly different chemotherapy — it’s coming at the cancer from a completely different angle.
 Given how limited our improvements have been with the more traditional approaches, we must think broader,” Hill says.
 “There’s no way we can accept the current prognosis for women with ovarian cancer as the end game.
-We must continue to work to improve the care—screening on the front end but also meaningful improvements in treatment on the back end.
-We’re not going to make major advances without clinical trials like this one.”
+We must continue to work to improve the care — screening on the front end but also meaningful improvements in treatment on the back end.
+We’re not going to make major advances without clinical trials.”

 The future of CAR T-cell therapy